 Whenever I hear Europeans per se the Indian equivalent of western countrymen talking about the Indian middle class’ I often wonder what do they mean?
 What section of the Indian society are they referring to?

-However what has never been completely clear is the size of India’s middle class.
+However, what has never been completely clear is the size of India’s middle class.

-In the present times the Indian middle class is a ripe target for international brands.
+In the present times, the Indian middle class is a ripe target for international brands.
 This is reflected from the overflowing advertisements of the international brands on Indian television(s) or glossy magazine(s).
 Brands ranging from Ray-ban to Armani, Nike to Bata, Hindustan Unilever to Vicco Vajradanti, Fair & Lovely to Head & Shoulders.
 Even the automobile companies are aiming to target the consumer laden class with their hatch-back products and sedans.
 This is why there is a rush for endorsing sports persons to attract youngsters, primarily the cricketers.

 Even alcohol brands ranging from Kingfisher (*United breweries) to Tuborg have started selling their pun intended water bottles, and Bacardi the music CDs (be what you want to be), primarily because alcohol is not permitted to be aired or marketed directly to the consumer base in India.
 However, it is a famous fact that more bottles of Johnny Walker Black Label are sold in India than they are distilled in Scotland.

-Despite the above approach towards the Indian market, the international brands have received a dismayed response.
+Despite the above approach towards the Indian market, international brands have received a dismayed response.
 The primary reason being that the Indian middle class is not as cracked up as it seems to be from the economic point of view.
 Prima facie the state is indispensable to most people and is unable to provide vital requirements like- physical security, law, infrastructure and basic amenities.
-Although the country has grown exponentially since 1991, but the facilities still seem to lack, are unreliable or dilapidated.
+Although the country has grown exponentially since 1991, but the facilities still seem to lack, and are unreliable or dilapidated.

 It’s not that Indians are not buying anything.
-You endorse white skinned person in an advertisement and make him speak in Hindi “sasta nahi sabse achcha” (Not just cheap but the best), the commonwealth mind-set will suddenly kick in.
+You endorse white-skinned person in an advertisement and make him speak in Hindi “sasta nahi sabse achcha” (Not just cheap but the best), the commonwealth mindset will suddenly kick in.

 Yes, I agree that from the pre-liberalisation era (pre-1991) there has been indefinite growth.
 Bi-cycles have become too common in Indian rural areas, whereas the houses made of mud and hatch are becoming pukka these days.

-The television ownership is rising, republic is not an ideology anymore but a news channel.
+The television ownership is rising, the republic is not an ideology anymore but a news channel.
 “Swaraj” is not an aim but a foreign minister, “Chillar” is not a penny but Miss World (with all due respect).
-India has an ever growing base, but what they consume and how much can they afford to pay is another matter altogether.
+India has an ever-growing base, but what they consume and how much can they afford to pay is another matter altogether.
 One thing which is actually changing at a steady rate is our indifference to the global brand(s).
 But will it last?